[masterslider alias="ms-1-1"]

 Special roof coatings can save energy in hot climates and can help utilities in warm climates reduce peak demand.

-Architects are using special coatings to cool off buildings in hot climates, but until recently there was little research on the measured cooling-energy savings of these roofs.
+Architects are using special coatings to cool off buildings in hot climates.
+But until recently there was little research on the measured cooling-energy savings of these roofs.

 Over the past two years, however, researchers in Florida and California have examined the impact of these roof coatings on air-conditioning energy use in retrofits of monitored homes.
 Simulation analysis suggests that a specially coated roof can cut a building’s cooling load by 10-60%.
 The higher numbers are associated with uninsulated roofs.

-Cooling coatings are increasingly being used for manufactured homes in the Southeast, based on homeowner reports that such coatings can reduce summer air conditioning costs.
+Cooling coatings are increasingly being used for manufactured homes in the Southeast.
+Based on homeowner reports that such coatings can reduce summer air conditioning costs.
 Until now, however, no investigation in a cooling-dominated climate examined the effect of coated roof on time-of-day air conditioning electrical demand in occupied residential buildings.
 Important information for utilities where summertime peak demand is a concern.

 One of the earliest whole-building studies that measured cooling-energy savings from cool roof coatings was performed by the Mississippi Power Company.
 The utility monitored two identical side-by-side single-story commercial office buildings after the roof of one had been covered with a cooling coating.
 Both existing buildings had R-11 roof insulation.
 The results of the experiment?
 Summertime air conditioning was reduced by 22% in the building with the reflective roof coating.